Prints, Resin Pieces &

 In my studio, the print comes first.

 The print leads.
 The resin refines.
-The original finds its form.
+The charm completes the story.